pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 ## <a id="developer-workload"></a> Developer workload

-With the ScanPolicy and ScanTemplate objects, with the required names set, submitted to the same namespace where the workload are submitted, you are ready to submit your workload.
+With the ScanPolicy and ScanTemplate objects, with the required names set, submitted to the same namespace where the workload is submitted, you are ready to submit your workload.

-Regardless of the workflow being targeted, such as local development or gitops, the workload configuration details are the same as in Out of the Box Supply Chain Basic, except that you mark the workload as having tests enabled.
+Regardless of the workflow being targeted, such as local development or GitOps, the workload configuration details are the same as in Out of the Box Supply Chain Basic, except that you mark the workload as having tests enabled.